-We’ve spent much of the last eight years trying to answer a simple question: what are the world’s biggest and most urgent problems?
+We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 We wanted to have a positive impact with our careers, and so we set out to discover where our efforts would be most effective.

-Our analysis suggests that choosing the right problem could increase your impact over 100 times, and so be the most important decision you ever make.
+Our analysis suggests that choosing the right problem could increase your impact by over 100 times, which would make it the most important driver of your impact.

-Here, we give a summary of what we’ve learned.1 Read on to hear why ending diarrhoea might save as many lives as world peace, why artificial intelligence might be even more important, and what to do in your own career to make the most urgent changes happen.
+Here, we give a summary of what we’ve learned.
+Read on to hear why ending diarrhoea might save as many lives as world peace, why artificial intelligence might be an even bigger deal, and what to do in your own career to make the most urgent changes happen.

 Table of Contents

-- 3 Why focusing on future generations can be even more effective than tackling global health
+- 3 Why focusing on future generations might be even more effective than tackling global health

-- 7 Dealing with uncertainty, and “going meta”
+- 5 Dealing with uncertainty and “going meta”

-In the US, only 4% of charitable donations are spent on international causes.2 The most popular careers for talented graduates who want to do good are teaching and health, which receive about 18% of graduates, and mainly involve helping people in the US.3
+In the US, only 5% of charitable donations are spent on international causes.1 The most popular careers for talented graduates who want to do good are teaching and health, which together receive around 40% of graduates, and mainly involve helping people in the US.2

-There are good reasons to focus on helping your own country – you know more about the issues, and you might feel you have special obligations to it.
+There are some good reasons to focus on helping your own country — you know more about the issues, and you might feel you have special obligations to it.
 However, back in 2009, we encountered the following series of facts.
-They led us to think that the most urgent problems are not local, but rather poverty in the world’s poorest countries, especially efforts within health, such as fighting malaria and parasitic worms.
+They led us to think that the most urgent problems are not local, but rather related to poverty in the world’s poorest countries — especially efforts within health, such as fighting malaria and parasitic worms.
+(And as we’ll come onto later, we now think there are even more pressing issues than global poverty — in particular, catastrophic risks that could affect the whole world and future.)

 It’s the distribution of world income that we saw in an earlier article.

-Even someone living on the US poverty line of $11,000 per year is richer than about 85% of the world’s population, and about 20 times wealthier than the world’s poorest 1.2 billion, who mostly live in Africa and Asia on under $500 per year.
-These figures are already adjusted for the fact that money goes further in poor countries (purchasing power parity).5
+Even someone living on the US poverty line of $14,580 per year (as of 2023) is richer than about 85% of the world’s population, and about 20 times wealthier than the world’s poorest 700 million, who mostly live in Central America, Africa, and South Asia on under $800 per year.
+These figures are already adjusted for the fact that money goes further in poor countries (purchasing power parity).4

 As we also saw earlier, the poorer you are, the bigger difference extra money makes to your welfare.
-Based on this research, because the poor in Africa are 20 times poorer, we’d expect resources to go about 20 times further in helping them.
+Based on this research, because poorer people in Africa are 20 times poorer, we’d expect resources to go about 20 times further in helping them.

-There are also only about 47 million people living in relative poverty in the US, about 6% as many as the 800 million in extreme global poverty.6
+There are also only about 40 million people living in relative poverty in the US, about 6% as many as the 650 million in extreme global poverty.5

-And there are far more resources dedicated to helping this smaller number of people.
-Total overseas development aid is only about $131bn per year, compared to $900bn spent on welfare in the US.7
+There are also far more resources dedicated to helping this smaller number of people.
+Overseas development aid from the world’s developed countries is, in total, only about $200 billion per year, compared to $1.7 trillion spent on welfare in the US alone.6

-Finally, as we saw earlier, the majority of US social interventions probably don’t work.
+Finally, as we saw earlier, a significant fraction of US social interventions probably don’t work.
 This is because problems facing the poor in rich countries are complex and hard to solve.
 Moreover, even the most evidence-backed interventions are expensive and have modest effects.

-The same comparison holds for other rich countries, such as the UK, Australia, Canada and the EU.
-(Though if you live in a developing country, then it may well be best to focus on issues there.)
+The same comparison holds for other rich countries, such as the UK, Australia, Canada, and the EU.
+(Though if you live in a low-income country, then it may well be best to focus on issues there.)

 So if you’re not focusing on issues in your home country, what should you focus on?

-What if we were to tell you that, over the second half of the 20th century, progress on treatments for diarrhoea did as much to save lives as achieving world peace over the same period would have done?
+What if we were to tell you that, over the second half of the 20th century, efforts by Dr Nalin and others did as much to save lives as achieving world peace over the same period would have done?

-The number of deaths each year due to diarrhoea have fallen by 3 million over the last four decades due to advances like oral rehydration therapy.
+The number of deaths each year due to diarrhoea have fallen by 3 million over the last five decades due to advances like oral rehydration therapy.

-Meanwhile, all wars and political famines killed about 2 million people per year over the second half of the 20th century.8
+Meanwhile, all wars and political famines killed about 2 million people per year over the second half of the 20th century.7

-The global fight against disease is one of humanity’s greatest achievements, but it’s also an ongoing battle to which you can contribute with your career.
+The global fight against disease is one of humanity’s greatest achievements, but it’s also an ongoing battle that you can contribute to with your career.

 Put the focus back where it belongs: get the poorest people in the world such obvious goods as the vaccines, the antibiotics, the food supplements, the improved seeds, the fertilizer, the roads….
 This is not making the poor dependent on handouts; it is giving the poorest people the health, nutrition, education, and other inputs that raise the payoff to their own efforts to better their lives.